filipstrand/mflux/README.md

 - **`--controlnet-strength`** (optional, `float`, default: `0.4`): Degree of influence the control image has on the output.
 Ranges from `0.0` (no influence) to `1.0` (full influence).

+- **`--controlnet-save-canny`** (optional, bool, default: False): If set, saves the Canny edge detection reference image used by ControlNet.

 Or, with the correct python environment active, create and run a separate script like the following:

 ```python